one-data-cookie/habits-trends/README.md

 ![screenshot](screenshot.png)

-If you wish to use it yourself, you can download your CSV file from the app, configure your environment variables, and then run:
+If you wish to use it yourself, you can download your CSV file from the app, configure your environment variables, and then run it using [`uv`](https://github.com/astral-sh/uv):

 ```bash
 uv sync